YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2222-:22,hostfwd=tcp::5000-:3000 -hda Paris.vmdk & kvm -enable-kvm -cpu host -m 256 -display none -net nic -net user,hostfwd=tcp::2223-:22,hostfwd=tcp::6000-:3000 -hda Melbourne.vmdk &

-To avoid confusion when you are working with multiple machines, change the name of each machine from gtmworkshop to its location.
+To avoid confusion when you are working with multiple machines, change the name of each machine from yottadbworkshop to its location.
 The examples here are from the Santiago machine.
 You should do likewise with Paris and Melbourne.
-To effect a name change will need to (as root) edit the files /etc/hosts and /etc/hostname to change gtmworkshop to santiago and then reboot.
+To effect a name change will need to (as root) edit the files /etc/hosts and /etc/hostname to change yottadbworkshop to santiago and then reboot.

 .. parsed-literal::
-   gtmuser@santiago:~$ cat /etc/hosts
+   yottadbuser@santiago:~$ cat /etc/hosts
    127.0.0.1       localhost
    127.0.1.1       santiago